jruizcano/ML_REV/README.md

 As you will be able to find in the jupiter notebooks, we used the following models: **Decision trees, Logistic Regression, XGBoost**.

 In the code, I've added some information as to the thought process behind the methodolgy and steps I took when creating the models.
 However, for more information, please consult the powerpoint presentation, as this was our deliverable.

+To install all requirements: pip install -r .\requirements.txt